Node.js vs React.js: Which to Choose for Your Web Application

 React is the work of an open-source Facebook team that created React.js in advance of releasing it to their developers.
-Facebook intended this open-source library to make use of apps like content-based websites and mobile apps and Netflix’s sources for improving runtime performance, modularity, and faster speeds.
-There are many react js development company out there who are choosing this path to excel.
+Facebook intends this open-source library to make use of apps like content-based websites, mobile apps and Netflix’s sources for improving runtime performance, modularity, and faster speeds.
+There are many react js development company out there that are choosing this path to excel.

 Source: Clockwise Software